Skip to content

-Boost your WordPress: How to reduce the initial response time of the server
+How to reduce server initial response time in WordPress

 Have you noticed that your WordPress website takes longer to load than you’d like?
 One key element to look at is the server’s initial response time, which has a significant impact on the overall performance of your website.